bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Start creating the infrastructure from providers, then proceed with services and then streams.

-Detailed instructions can be found in the :ref:`Tutorial` (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating through the Web UI.
+Detailed instructions on stream creation can be found in the :ref:`Tutorial` (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating through the Web UI.